emdeha/emdeha.github.io/_posts/2016-11-27-democracy.markdown

 provided the goods for which it was created, and didn't aim mindlessly at an ever exceeding profit.

-In the three decades since then, some more democratic companies arised.
+In the three decades since then, more democratic companies arised.
 They are few and under the radar.
 From personal experience, I can talk about [Camplight](https://camplight.net) because I've been working with the awesome people there for about 7 months now.
 It's tough, it requires you to be responsible and proactive, it requires you to think and be mindful, it values